 f. processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

 We use up-to-date industry procedures to protect your personal information.
 We have appropriate security measures in place to protect against the loss, misuse or alteration of information that we have collected from you via our websites.
 However please be aware that the internet is not a 100% secure medium of communication.
-The BMIHT cannot therefore guarantee the security of any information you input on the website or send to us on the internet.
-The BMIHT is not, and will not be, responsible for any damages you or others may suffer as a result of the loss of confidentiality of any such information.
+The BMIHT and BMIHC cannot therefore guarantee the security of any information you input on the website or send to us on the internet.
+The BMIHT and BMIHC are not, and will not be, responsible for any damages you or others may suffer as a result of the loss of confidentiality of any such information.

 Under GDPR you have the following specific rights in respect of the personal data we process: